 - Read app permissions and avoid downloading apps that request more access than they should need to operate.

-- For Android, download an antivirus app such as Bitdefender or McAfee that will scan apps before download, as well as flag suspicious activity on apps you do have.
+- For Android, download a mobile security app such as Avast, Bitdefender, or McAfee that will scan apps before downloading and flag suspicious activity on apps you do have.

-The next time you happen upon a password-free Wi-Fi network in public, it’s best not to get online.
-Eavesdroppers on an unsecured Wi-Fi network can view all its unencrypted traffic.
-And nefarious public hotspots can redirect you to lookalike banking or email sites designed to capture your username and password.
-Nor is it necessarily a shifty manager of the establishment you’re frequenting.
-For example, someone physically across the road from a coffee shop could set up a login-free Wi-Fi network named after the café, in hopes of catching useful login details for sale or identity theft.
+The next time you happen upon a password-free WiFi network in public, be careful.
+Nefarious public hotspots can redirect you to lookalike banking or email sites designed to capture your username and password.
+It's not necessarily a shifty manager of the establishment you’re frequenting who's behind the ruse.
+For example, someone physically across the road from a coffee shop could set up a login-free WiFi network named after the café in hopes of catching useful login details for sale or identity theft.

 How to protect yourself